aptos-labs/developer-docs/docs/nodes/nodes-landing.md

 # Learn about Nodes

-The Aptos network is comprised of nodes of three types: validator node, validator fullnode and public fullnode.
+The Aptos network consists of three node types: validator node, validator fullnode and public fullnode.
 To participate in consensus, you are required to run both a validator node and a validator fullnode, and stake.

 Also learn how to run a public fullnode on a local network and connect to either a testnet or a devnet.
 This section